Poorvaahuja/waste_management_system/README.md

-# waste_management_system
+# Waste Segregation Deep Learning Model
 PREDICTING THE CLASS OF THE WASTE

-# Waste Segregation Deep Learning Model
 Model Demo

 <img width="728" alt="Screenshot 2024-02-09 192856" src="https://github.com/Poorvaahuja/waste_management_system/assets/122693422/cc02f339-97b3-4c84-ba88-13079db26030">

 ## Overview
-This repository contains a deep learning model designed for waste segregation, categorizing waste into organic and recyclable classes.
+The repository contains a deep learning model designed for waste segregation, categorizing waste into organic and recyclable classes.
 The model leverages the ResNet50 architecture and is implemented using TensorFlow and Keras.

 ## Tech Stack